The average man thinks he’s smarter than the average woman. And women generally agree.

 All this matters.

 By age 6, some girls have already started opting out of playing games that they’re told are for “really, really smart” children.
 The same internalized sexism may lead young women to avoid academic disciplines that are believed to require raw intelligence.
-And, over the life course, women may be less likely than men to take advantage of career opportunities that they believe demand analytical thinking.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+And, over the life course, women may be less likely than men to take advantage of career opportunities that they believe demand analytical thinking.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.